WPMT: As a Fox affiliate

-In 1986, Mohawk sold the station to Renaissance Broadcasting.
 On October 9, 1986, WPMT became one of the charter affiliates of the newly launched Fox network.
 From 1990 to 2004, WPMT featured original children's programming hosted by the station's mascot, a clown named Pete McTee (a play on the station's call letters).
+Renaissance Communications acquired WPMT in 1990.
 The station was acquired by Tribune Broadcasting following the company's purchase of Renaissance in 1996.
 A year earlier, WPMT had added programming from The WB, half-owned by Tribune, in off-hours.
-However, cable customers could watch the full WB schedule on sister station WPHL-TV from Philadelphia.
+However, cable customers could watch the full WB schedule on then-sister station WPHL-TV from Philadelphia.

 The station's newscasts were seen in a fictional sense in the 2010 film Unstoppable, which is set in the station's market area.